KidPudel/backend-notes/network/loopback.md

 # Loopback address
 Loopback address is a distinct reserved range of ip addresses 127.0.0.0 -> 127.255.255.255, that is used by devices to send and receive their own packets.
 **_In other words_, address that used to direct operations (communicate), _within itself!_**
-> `127.0.0.1` is generally known as a loopback address in IPv4
+> `127.0.0.1` is generally known as a loopback address in IPv4 also known as `localhost`

 # Loopback interface